kashyap-shubham/learn-ci/README.md

 # learn continious integration(ci)

-this repo automatically build project and deploy the project to ec2 instance when code in pushed to main
+this repo automatically build project and deploy the project to ec2 instance when code is pushed to main branch